2sic/2sxc-docs/2sxc Docs Generator/net-code/dependency-injection/index.md

 You can get just about anything from 2sxc, but the most common services you'll request as of 2sxc 12 are:

-1. `ToSic.Sxc.Web.IPageService` - for setting page title, headers, open-graph, JsonLD etc.
+1. `ToSic.Sxc.Services.IPageService` - for setting page title, headers, open-graph, JsonLD etc.
 1. `Connect.Koi.ICss` for detecting theme properties like the used CSS Framework

 ## How Can I Get Dnn Objects using Dependency Injection?